ibrahimhammani/ibrahimhammani.github.io/_posts/2024-12-07-how-to-git-ignore-file-specific-changes-without-ignoring-the-file.md

 ## Introduction

-When working with git, there are cases when you want to track a file but you don't want to override a part of its content,when you `git commit`, neither you want this part of its content to be overridden when you `git pull` or `git pull` .
+When working with git, there are cases when you want to track a file but you don't want to override a part of its content,when you `git commit`, neither you want this part of its content to be overridden when you `git pull` or `git checkout` .

 ## Gitignore is not an option